dfinity/portal/docs/developer-docs/setup/playground.md

     - A Monaco editor that includes support for Motoko syntax validation.
     - A Vessel package manager that loads libraries from the vessel package set.
     - A deploy module which integrates the canister's actor class, Candid UI, and upgrade process.
 - The playground's backend canister that controls all canisters deployed by users on the playground.
+- A `wasm-utils` canister that performs wasm analysis and modification to limit certain types of calls.

 Each canister has an initial amount of 0.5T cycles and can be used for 20 minutes once the canister has been deployed.
 To avoid wasting cycles, canisters cannot transfer cycles, and the cycles transfer instructions have been removed.